 Vihiga County is one of the counties in Kenya with favorable ecological conditions for growing coffee, including acidic soils, sunlight, the right temperature, and rainfall.
 In contrast, Trans-Nzoia is Kenya's 'corn-belt,' and coffee is on small and medium-sized estates.
 Coffees produced here have full-bodied with sharp citrusy tasting notes.

 Our second last place on the list producing coffee in Kenya is the Nyanza region located around Lake Victoria.
-The main growing areas are Kisii, Nyamira, Migori, and Homabay in Kisumu County.
+The main growing areas are Kisii, Nyamira, Migori, and Homabay.
 Kisii and Nyamira counties are densely populated, with average land sizes peaking at only 0.25 acres.
 Even so, the Kisii highlands comprise rich agricultural lands supporting coffee production, among other crops.
 Altitude ranges from 1450 and 1800 meters above sea level, and soils are deep red volcanic soils rich in organic matter.
 Rainfall is adequate and reliable, averaging about 2163 mm annually.
 The main coffee varieties in Kisii and Nyamira counties are the SL 28, SL 34, K7, and the Blue Mountain, which is not popular in other parts of the country.